Doug-Wyman/Tempurpedic_Control/README.md

  - bedvibrate4.py  --- <i>go to preset vibration mode 4</i>
  - bedvibrateoff.py--- <i>Turn off all vibration</i>

-These scripts are called by command_line platform cover entities created in Home Assistant.
+These scripts can be called by either command_line platform cover entities or command_line platform switch entities created in Home Assistant configuration.yaml
- - controls.yaml

-I've added the dashboard as a yaml file and made more clear that the middle button in the cover control is FLAT for position and Vibration Off for vibes.
+ - covercontrols.yaml has the controls as a cover
+ - switchcontrols.yaml creates the controls as switches

+I've added two dashboards as yaml files.
+One has the controls as a cover entity.
+The other uses the command line switch.

+ - coverdashboard.yaml  ---<i>The dashboard seen at the top of this readme.md
- - dashboard.yaml  ---<i>The dashboard seen at the top of this readme.md
+ - switchdashboard.yaml  ---<i>The dashboard seen at the top of this readme.md

 The scripts use a hard coded IP address for the bed.
 Change the line in each file